adamalbrecht/adamalbrecht/_posts/2013-12-12-creating-a-simple-modal-dialog-directive-in-angular-js.md

 });
 {% endhighlight %}

+### All Together

 And that's it!
-I've put a slightly more polished and configurable version of this directive up [on Github](http://github.com/adamalbrecht/ngModal).
+I put all the code together in a demo [on JSBin](http://jsbin.com/aDuJIku/2).
+Check it out.
+And I've put a slightly more polished and configurable version of this directive up [on Github](http://github.com/adamalbrecht/ngModal).